GlitchedDuck/Call-Voice-Analysis-App/README.md

 - `transcript.txt` – the full transcription of the audio file
 - `analysis.txt` – a summary of the customer's intent, urgency, and next steps

+---

+## ❗ Licensing

+This project is **proprietary software**.
+You are not permitted to use, copy, distribute, or modify any part of this code without explicit written permission from the author.

+See the [LICENSE](./LICENSE) file for full terms.